reiver/article-20250227/README.md

 Steve Bannon is ....

-After the cartoon surfaces, after seven months of serving as chief strategist in President Trump's first term, Mr. Bannon was discharged from his position.
+After the cartoon surfaced, after seven months of serving as chief strategist in President Trump's first term, Mr. Bannon was discharged from his position by President Trump.
 Mr. Bannon was no longer part of President Trump's team.

 That time the cartoon may have worked — Mr. Bannon was gone.
 But, will the AI-generated protest video have the same effect with respect to Mr. Musk — will Mr. Musk be gone, too?

-## Why Was It Censored
+## Why Was It Censored And Then Uncensored

 Why was the AI-generated protest video censorshed from the Bluesky platform‽

 According to [Jason Koebler](https://mastodon.social/@jasonkoebler) of [404 Media](https://www.404media.co/bluesky-deletes-ai-protest-video-of-trump-sucking-musks-toes-calls-it-non-consensual-explicit-material/):

+> Bluesky deleted a viral, AI-generated protest video in which Donald Trump is sucking on Elon Musk’s toes because its moderators said it was “non-consensual explicit material.”

+Section 2.E. of [Bluesky's Community Guidelines](https://bsky.social/about/support/community-guidelines) does indeed seem to speak on this:

+> 2. Treat others with respect.
+For example, no:
+>
+> A. Harassment or abuse directed at a specific person or group, including but not limited to, sexual harassment and gender identity-based harassment
+>
+> B. Promoting hate or extremist conduct that targets people or groups based on their race, gender, religion, ethnicity, nationality, disability, or sexual orientation
+>
+> C. Threats of violence or physical harm, or content that encourages, promotes, or glorifies violence against people, groups, or animals
+>
+> D. Encouraging self-harm or suicide
+>
+> <mark>E. Depictions of excessive violence, gore, torture, dismemberment, or non-consensual sexual activity</mark>
+>
+> F. Misleading impersonation of other individuals, organizations, or entities

+The Bluesky moderator did seem to be following Bluesky's Community Guidelines when he or she censored AI-generated protest video — and yet, it was later uncensored and restored.

 ...